abhishekacharya-hub/react-practice/README.md

 __What are class components in react?__

 The class component, a stateful/container component, is a regular ES6 class that extends the component class of the React library.
 It is called a stateful component because it controls how the state changes and the implementation of the component logic.
 Aside from that, they have access to all the different phases of a React lifecycle method.

+__What is Lifting State Up in ReactJS?__

+The common approach to share state between two components is to move the state to common parent of the two components.
+This approach is called as lifting state up in React.js.
+With the shared state, changes in state reflect in relevant components simultaneously.